Review of Measures Used for Evaluating Color Difference Models: Abstract

 \section{Abstract}

 We made a detailed review of the difference measures which have been used to judge the differences between experimentally determined color differences and theoretically defined ones, so-called line elements, for the human visual system.
 To eliminate the statistical errors due to variable and usually arbitrary sampling of the directions in a color point, we integrate the measures over a complete ellipsoid/ellipse.
 It turns out that in the limit for small deviations from circularity all proposed measures ($V_{AB}$, $\gamma-1$, $CV$ and $\mathrm{STRESS}$) are equivalent.
 For greater deviations the measures become distinct with $\gamma-1$ the most sensitive and $\mathrm{STRESS}$ the least.
 Ideally a difference measure should be coordinate independent and then it is advantageous to apply an affine transformation to both sets, e.g. turning the theoretical one into the unit ball.
 Although MacAdam already used this method but sampled the transformed ellipse, we integrate over the ellipsoid/ellipse.
 Comparing the results with the base measures we show that only $\mathrm{STRESS}$ is coordinate independent.
 Judging whether a single ellipsoid/ellipse resembles a unit ball can easily be done by comparing the eigenvalues with one and we show that our previously proposed error measure $d_{ev}$ (Candry e.a.
 Optics Express, 30, 36307, 2022) is the eigenvalue version of $\gamma-1$.
-We show why the short lived correlation coefficient $r$ was justly abandoned, being very coordinate dependent, but that Pant's recent geometric measure $1-R$ on the other hand is coordinate independent.
+We show that the correlation coefficient $r$ although being hypersensitive to orientation mismatches depends on the orientation coordinate even if it has no physical meaning, a clear manifestation of its coordinate dependence, but that Pant's recent geometric measure $1-R$ on the other hand is coordinate independent.
 All measures are routinely made scale invariant by the introduction of a scaling parameter, to be optimized.
-Lastly we show that from all measures the $\gamma-1$ ones are the only ones permitting the simple derivation of the globally optimized difference measure from the locally defined ones.
+Lastly we show that from all measures the $\gamma-1$ ones are the only ones permitting a simple derivation of the globally optimized difference measure from the locally defined ones.